Is Bali Safe for Travelers?

 Is Bali Safe at Night?

-If you drink, please do not drive: instead order a GO-JEK or GRAB.
-They will be available all night in areas like: Canggu, Umalas, Berawa, Denpasar, Pererenan, Kuta, and Seminyak.
-Might be harder to find them at night in more remote areas.
-So plan ahead if you will be there.
+If you drink, please do not drive.
+Instead order a GO-JEK or GRAB (find links above).
+They will be available all night in main tourist areas like: Canggu, Umalas, Berawa, Denpasar, Pererenan, Kuta, and Seminyak.
+It might be harder to find them at night in more remote areas, so plan ahead if you will be there.

-Be aware of drunk tourists riding their bikes: Keep an eye open when driving at night, specially if it’s high season.
+Be aware of drunk tourists riding their bikes.
+Keep an eye open when driving at night, specially during high season.
 And always wear your helmet!

-Avoid driving on isolated roads.
-Specially if you are by yourself.
-And definitely, be sure to put all your belongings on the trunk of the bike.
+Avoid driving on isolated roads, especially if you’re by yourself.
+And definitely, make sure to put all your belongings on the trunk of the bike.

 Is Bali Safe to Travel Alone?